JaneliaSciComp/neuronbridge-data/janelia-neuronbridge-data/DATA_NOTES.md

   * Brain: 3119 (2430)
   * VNC: 659 (401)

-**Flywire v783 realignment**

-We have improved the alignment of the Flywire dataset and recomputed all matches, this time including the optic lobes.
-The posterior slope area (outside of pre-synaptic prediction, cell body layer) had a ~10 µm vertical shift.
-This caused EM-LM mis-match to many of the medulla projection neurons through the area.
-The 10 µm shift is fixed but other pre-synaptic prediction regions stays as a same.

 **Additional MANC data**

 * Added 24350 VNC neuron bodies from the newest (MANC 1.2.1) [FlyEM MANC release](https://www.janelia.org/project-team/flyem/manc-connectome)